The History of English Dubbing in Rome

 The dubbing personnel

-In 1975, there were up 150 American and British actors working with dubbing films into English in Rome.
+In 1975, there were up to 150 American and British actors working with dubbing films into English in Rome.
 That’s more than twice as much as the roughly 60 dubbing actors that made up the talent pool back in 1953, and a good illustration of how much the Italian film industry had blossomed and the need for English-speaking voice talent had increased since the 1950s.

 But who were these anonymous talents who spent such long, hectic hours in the dubbing salas, trying to match their characteristic voices to the lip movements of the actors on the screen in film after film without ever receiving any credit for their hard work?